Intra Uterine Device (IUD)

-- although rare, when an IUD fails and the woman becomes pregnant, it must be removed as soon as possible.
-An IUD in a pregnant woman increases the risk of miscarriage
+- Although rare, when an IUD fails and a woman becomes pregnant, it must be removed as soon as possible.
+An IUD in a pregnant woman increases the risk of miscarriage.

-- there is also the risk of an ectopic pregnancy (where the fertilised egg implants in the fallopian tubes) when the IUD fails.
+- There is the risk of an ectopic pregnancy (where the fertilised egg implants in the fallopian tubes) when the IUD fails.
 This is very rare with the copper IUD and even rarer with the progestogen IUD.

-- irregular bleeding or periods are likely in the first three to five months.
-Eventually though you are likely to have very few periods at all
+- Irregular bleeding or periods are likely in the first three to five months.
+Eventually you are likely to have very few periods at all.

 Who can use an IUD?

 - Women at low risk of contracting sexually transmitted infections.

 - Women who cannot or do not wish to take the Pill.

 - Women who are at long term risk of contracting sexually transmitted infections (STIs) should not have an IUD fitted.

 - Women who have undiagnosed vaginal bleeding.

 Having an IUD fitted